yzontov/dd-simca/README.md

 What is new
 -----------

-In the latest release (1.2) the separate Extreme plots for New and Test datasets have been implemented.
+In the latest release (1.3) an option to generate [Procrustes cross-validation](https://github.com/svkucheryavski/pcv/) dataset has been implemented.
 A history of changes is available [here](NEWS.md)

 How to install